Plan amazing things to do this summer

 Eat and drink in the sunshine at Regent’s Place

 With plenty of open-air space including the Plaza and alfresco dining, Regent’s Place is a brilliant spot for catching up with friends or family dinners.
-The Refinery is now open for indoor and outdoor bookings, serving cocktails, bottomless brunch, noodles, steak and mezze (plus they’re showing a summer of sport on their screens).
+The Refinery is now open for indoor and outdoor bookings, serving cocktails, burgers, salads and mezze.

-For more laidback coffee on the go, takeout picnics and quick stops, Regent’s Place is also home to independent coffee shop Black Sheep Coffee, Pret, Sainsbury’s and Starbucks.
+For more laidback coffee on the go, takeout picnics and quick stops, Regent’s Place is also home to independents including Beany Green, BloomsYard and the social enterprise Good Company as well as Pret, itsu, Wasabi and Starbucks.
 We recommend takeout and the 30-minute beautiful walk to Primrose Hill to watch the world go by.

 Boost your wellbeing at the House of Wisdom